asweigart/pyautogui/docs/cheatsheet.rst

 Screenshot Functions
 --------------------

-PyAutoGUI uses Pillow/PIL for it's image-related data.
+PyAutoGUI uses Pillow/PIL for its image-related data.

 On Linux, you must run `sudo apt-get install scrot` to use the screenshot features.